rashvim/-data_analysis/README.md

-I have cleaned and pre-processed tha data.
+I have cleaned and pre-processed the data.